Sony RX100 V vs Canon M10

 - More compact: Is smaller (102x58mm vs 108x67mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 11 months after the M10).

-Reasons to prefer the Canon EOS M10:
+Arguments in favor of the Canon EOS M10:

 - Better low-light sensitivity: Can shoot in dim conditions (0.4 stops ISO advantage).